-Part of the fun of eating almonds or pecans is cracking the shell and getting the nut.
+Part of the fun of eating walnuts or pecans is cracking the shell and getting the nut.
 However, some nuts, like cashews, are almost always sold shelled and roasted.
 Why aren’t cashews sold in the shell?

 This is why they’re sold shelled, but why are they roasted?
 Roasting at high temperature destroys the shell oil, so commercially sold nuts will not trigger a reaction.
 Cashew nuts that are still in the shell or that are shelled and roasted at home at lower temperatures may be contaminated with the oil, so, shelling raw cashews is about as much fun as handling poison ivy.